CoMelSinger: Discrete Token-Based Zero-Shot Singing Synthesis With Structured Melody Control and Guidance: Conclusion

 We also evaluate the impact of the singing voice transcription (SVT) module, which provides auxiliary pitch supervision.
 Excluding SVT results in higher F0-RMSE and lower SingMOS, confirming the benefit of explicit alignment signals for structured melody control.
 The most severe degradation occurs when both CL and SVT are removed, indicating their complementary roles in pitch–timbre disentanglement and temporal stability.

 Figure~\ref{fig:mel_pitch} visualizes mel-spectrograms and pitch contours for the ground truth, our model, and two ablated variants.
 Predicted pitch trajectories (red) are overlaid with ground-truth pitch (blue), with word-level boundaries marked by dashed lines and pinyin annotations.
-Compared to the ablated models, CoMelSinger achieves better pitch alignment and smoother contours, illustrating the effectiveness of both CL and SVT in preserving melodic structure. \paragraph{Comparison of Fine-Tuning Strategies} We evaluate six representative fine-tuning strategies on the DiffLlama backbone, each trained for 1000 epochs under identical schedules.
-The comparison highlights trade-offs between parameter efficiency, adaptation capacity, and overfitting risk under limited SVS data. \begin{itemize} \item \textbf{FT-LoRA}: Applies LoRA to self-attention projections with $r=16$, $\alpha=32$, and dropout 0.1.
-Only the pitch encoder, output head, and cond module are trainable.
+Compared to the ablated models, CoMelSinger achieves better pitch alignment and smoother contours, illustrating the effectiveness of both CL and SVT in preserving melodic structure.

+\paragraph{SVT Evaluation and Analysis} To assess the reliability of the SVT module, we conduct an explicit frame-level evaluation using token accuracy, precision, recall, and F1 score across multiple training configurations, as summarized in Table~\ref{tab:ablation-svt}.
+We evaluate SVT models trained on M4Singer, Opencpop, their combination, and MIR-ST500~\cite{DBLP:conf/icassp/WangJ21}.
+MIR-ST500 is a large-scale singing transcription dataset comprising over 160k annotated notes from 500 pop songs.
+Training on the combined M4Singer and Opencpop datasets achieves the best overall performance, indicating robust pitch token prediction across diverse singing styles.

+Models trained on individual datasets exhibit degraded performance, particularly on Opencpop and MIR-ST500, which can be attributed to domain mismatch and limited coverage of singing pitch patterns.
+We further investigate cross-dataset generalization by pretraining SVT on MIR-ST500 followed by fine-tuning on the combined dataset.
+Although this strategy improves precision and recall compared to training on MIR-ST500 alone, its overall performance remains inferior to training directly on singing-specific data, underscoring the importance of domain-relevant supervision for accurate pitch modeling.